satyamgupta2708/binaryclassifier/README.md

 **Dataset:**\
 Dataset is the  collection of the data about the categories in which your classifier is going to classify things.
 A good dataset is as important  as  it is to have an efficient and smooth code for good accuracy of the classification .
 Try to collect , unique and vast variety of data as much as possible  as it makes your classifier more efficient and accurate.\
-**Assumptions:**\
-I) As it is a binary classifier ,it will have only two categories which will have their own label ,either 0 or 1.
-So we have assumed 0 for sedan cars and 1 suv cars ,although it can have vice versa labels.\
-II) For the output of sigmoid function ,value>=0.5 is rounded of to 1 and value<0.5 is taken as 0.\

 ## INSTALLATIONS: